ndlopez/web_player/static/README.md

 The URL has some security issues (*expired* SSL certificate) but JavaScript's fetch does not seem to care and gets data without problems.
 I cannot say the same with C#'s json lib.

 About the *expired* certificate:<br>
 The URL I am using is hosted somewhere on the west (where the Sun sets), where I am the Sun is rising, there's a UTC+9 hour difference.
 The URL's certificate is renewed every day at midnight, so by the time I am fetching data it already *expired*.
 Perhaps if the URL's server would be connected to some CloudFlare service, this issue might not matter.

+*small issue*<br>
+Update time is set to 3min20s (average length of a song).
+Because of this sometimes a song might me missed and not included in the Playlist.

 ## ThirdRock Radio <thirdRock.html>
 Display and store in a playlist on the same page current song.<br>